 The purpose of the camp was a development of a nature trail that was started a few years ago with various activities and installations.
 In addition, the community of young people of different nationalities was a part of the conceptual framework.
 The group behind the project is the Association Denmark-Latvia, the National park and Environment and Tourism development Club at Rudite Urbacane.

 Granted financial support from the local municipality, donation from Henrik Mollerup and Sct.
 Georg Guilds in Denmark and guilds in Roskilde Hedebo district.
 Niels Bendix has been the contact and coordinator for the parties in Latvia before and during the stay and Helge Andersen has been in contact with the scouts and Sct.
 Georg Guilds.

 |Danish choir on a visit to Latvia (see gallery)

 The famous Latvian Song Festival was held for the 25th time in Riga, and among the guests were Caroline Amalie choir from Lyngby.
 There were 3 main purpose of the trip: to experience the song festival in Riga, to meet one or more Latvian choir and getting just a little knowledge of an "Eastern European" country - urban as well as rural.

-Next day the choir was to rehearsall in Meza Parks, which was a great experience and in the evening they went in to the "Lille Guild" where they heard the Danish choir Carmina from Copenhagen.
+Next day the choir was to rehearsall in Meza Parks, which was a great experience and in the evening they went in to the "Small Guild" where they heard the Danish choir Carmina from Copenhagen.

 Then the choir drove to Nereta and a couple of days visited and stayed overnight at Rite Folkhighschool.
 Then there was a workshop with the choir from Nereta and it ended with a concert in the nursing home garden and a concert in the Catholic Church.